 If you want Microsoft Office for free

-You’re not going to receive the best Microsoft Office experience without the company’s more feature-packed desktop applications and included services.
-Still, if you need a free option, you can turn to Microsoft Office Online.
+You’re not going to receive the best Microsoft Office experience without the company’s premium, feature-packed desktop applications and included services.
+Still, if you need a free option, you can turn to Office.com.
 Online applications feature more limited versions of Microsoft Word for document writing, Excel for spreadsheets, and PowerPoint for presentations.
 There is no online access included for more advanced applications such as Publisher or Access — additionally, you are limited to OneDrive’s free storage tier.

-While you may be able to get by with the free edition, some users will find themselves restricted to the web version’s limited capabilities.
+While you may be able to get by with the free edition, some users will find themselves confined by the web version’s limited capabilities.
 For more information on the full-featured versions of Office for Mac and PC, as well as their mobile counterparts for iOS and Android, keep reading.

 Grab Office free as a student